DecisionsDev/ruledesigner/README.md

  - Eclipse 4.4 Luna Packages
  - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

-For 8.10.0 Release:
- - Eclipse 4.7 Oxygen Packages
- - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

-For 8.10.1 Release:
- - Eclipse 4.7.3 Oxygen Packages
- - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

-For 8.10.2 Release:
-  - Eclipse 4.7.3 Oxygen Packages
-  - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

-For 8.10.3 Release:
-   - Eclipse 4.7.3 Oxygen Packages
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 8.10.4 Release:
    - Eclipse 4.7.3 Oxygen Packages
    - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

-For 8.10.5 Release:
-   - Eclipse 4.7.3 Oxygen Packages
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 8.10.5.1 Release:
    - Eclipse 4.7.3 Oxygen Packages
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

-For 8.11.0 Release:
-   - Eclipse IDE 2020-06 R (4.16) Modeling Tools Packages
    - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 8.11.0.1 Release: